xmppo/xmpp-php/README.md

 one is type of message to be sent.
 This is currently set to default to `CHAT`, but will probably be extended in future releases

+## Receiving messages and other responses

+Mostly all methods look as if they do nothing unless you get some output back.
+For this you can run one of two public methods:

+ 1. `$client->getRawResponse()` method will fetch the XML from server back.
+This is raw unfiltered data.
+These responses are suitable for any server return.

+2. `$client->getParsedResponse()` method will try to parse the XML response.
+Even though it looks intuitive that every response can be parsed, this is not true for example for first response you will get from server opening the XML session with `<stream:stream>` tag.
+This tag is closed only at the end of the session, thus making this initial XML invalid.
+If response fails to parse, it will fall back to raw response.

 ## Roster

 `$client->getRoster()` takes no arguments and fetches current authenticated user roster.